bcmi/FOPA-Fast-Object-Placement-Assessment/README.md

 **Our FOPA has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
 Welcome to visit and try ＼(^▽^)／**

+If you want to change the backbone to transformer, you can refer to [TopNet](https://github.com/bcmi/TopNet-Object-Placement).

 ## Setup
 All the code have been tested on PyTorch 1.7.0.
 Follow the instructions to run the project.